attekei/practical-frontend-testing/README.md

 * You can write a script that wraps the test runner and initializes the backend before tests and tears it down afterwards

 ## How to test
-…for those dinosaurs who are still using those old-fashioned libs.

 ### Different ways of testing
 * Tests that use a simulated implementation of DOM